cosmos/cosmos-sdk/docs/guide/key-management.md

 ## Create keys

-To get an app started quickly, or for dev/test scripting, the `basecli keys new alice --unsafe` command can be used.
-However, this tutorial is instead concerned with the advanced features of the tooling that don't compromise safety considerations.

 `basecli keys new` has two inputs (name, password) and two outputs (address, seed).

 First, we name our key: